How to Cure Canker and Mouth Sores

 You should also read: 8 Remedies That May Help Heal Mouth Ulcers

-Baking soda is also an effective antiseptic in these cases.
-Mix a teaspoon of baking soda in half a glass of water.
+If you still want to try it out, mix a teaspoon of baking soda in half a glass of water.
 Then, rinse your mouth with the mixture without swallowing the liquid.
 You can also make a baking soda paste with some water and apply it on your canker or mouth sore.
 Leave it on for a few minutes so it does its thing.
 Then, rinse it with cold water.

 This is another surefire remedy for canker and mouth sores, according to a study from the University of Barcelona.
 Take a cotton swab or ball and soak it in hydrogen peroxide.
 Apply it directly on the sore three times a day.
-It will soothe your discomfort and help reduce the risk of infection.
+It’ll soothe your discomfort and help reduce the risk of infection.

 This may interest you: 8 Natural Hydrogen Peroxide Remedies

 Mouthwash is a remedy that can soothe your discomfort and control the growth of bacteria.
 This is immediate relief that’ll control the growth of bacteria.
-Don’t use too much of it though, especially if it’s strong because it’ll probably sting.
+Don’t use too much of it, though, especially if it’s strong, because it’ll probably sting.

-We used to believe that due to its acid content together with its bacteria, yogurt could help change the pH of the mouth and control the growth of new bacteria.
+We used to believe that, due to its acid content together with its bacteria, yogurt could help change the pH of the mouth and control the growth of new bacteria.
 However, many studies say that the appearance of canker sores could be directly related to the consumption of dairy products, as well as flour, tomato skin, and nuts.

 Likewise, be careful when you brush your teeth, because it can cause similar injuries or irritation.
-The same goes for when you eat crunchy foods such as cookies, bread, toast, etc. Finally, avoid acidic or spicy foods and chewing gum, and don’t forget to floss after every meal to always keep your mouth clean and healthy.
+The same goes for when you eat crunchy foods such as cookies, bread, toast, etc. Finally, avoid acidic or spicy foods and chewing gum and don’t forget to floss after every meal to always keep your mouth clean and healthy.